luetkemj/jsrlt/tutorial/part6.md

 ---

 Did you figure it out?
-It's ok if you didn't - this was a tricky one that took me a bit to figure out.
+It's ok if you didn't - this was a tricky one that took me a bit to understand.
 It goes back to a decision we made in part 2.
 Our Move component expects a relative position.
-We take something like { x: 0, y: -1 } and add it to an entities current position to calculate the new position.
-But our path returns absolute positions - our goblins are trying to teleport into solid rock somewhere on our map and our movement system is failing back to "goblin bump into a wall".
-The simplest solution here is to modify our `Move` component and `movement` system to account for both.
+We take something like `{ x: 0, y: -1 }` and add it to an entities current position to calculate the new position.
+But our path returns absolute positions like `{ x: 43, y: 18 }` - our goblins are trying to teleport into solid rock somewhere on our map and our movement system is failing back to "goblin bump into a wall" bacause they are trying to move into a blocking location with a wall.
+The simplest solution here is to modify our `Move` component and `movement` system to account for both relative and absolute positions.
 Let's add a flag in our Move component to let the system know what sort of position it's dealing with.
 In `./src/state/components.js` add a property called `relative` like this:

 ```diff
 export class Move extends Component {